 Before going in, explore a slice of traditional Moroccan life in the square just behind Kasbah Mosque.

-Next head to the Saadian Tombs, the final resting place of Sultan Ahmed al Mansour, his family, and advisors.
+Next, we visited the Saadian Tombs, the final resting place of Sultan Ahmed al Mansour, his family, and his advisors.

 The highlight is the Chamber of Three Niches.
-Here the sultan and his closest family members lay in front of a magnificent mihrab (prayer niche).
+Here, the sultan and his closest family members lie in front of a magnificent mihrab (prayer niche).

-Intricate white plasterwork supported by sleek columns and horseshoe arches adorn the stunning space.
+Intricate white plasterwork supported by sleek columns and horseshoe arches adorns the stunning space.

 Exiting the Saadian Tombs, make your way past the stalls of silver and gold in the Grande Bijouterie and into the Mellah.

 In the 16th century, this city within a city was home to the Jewish population.
-Today it’s mostly Muslim and an intriguing place to explore.
+Today, it’s primarily Muslim and an intriguing place to explore.

-Begin the afternoon at the 19th-century Bahia Palace.
-Built for the grand vizier (Sultan’s chief advisor), only a small section of its 8 hectares and 150 rooms are open.
+After lunch, we went to the 19th-century Bahia Palace.
+Built for the grand vizier (Sultan’s chief advisor), only a small section of its 8 hectares and 150 rooms is open.

 The Petit Riad has a lush courtyard surrounded by mosaic tile work and inlaid painted cedar ceilings.
 The Grand Riad courtyard is an expansive space of geometric blue, white and yellow tiles.

 Dar Si Said is a miniature Bahia Palace with a fraction of the visitors.
-Its magnificent pooled courtyards and tiled walls are home to the Museum of Moroccan Arts.
+Its magnificent pool-courtyard and tiled walls house the Museum of Moroccan Arts.
+If you’re interested in Islamic art, this is a great stop on the itinerary.

 Maison Tiskiwin houses the collection of Bert Flint – an eclectic selection of memorabilia focused on the Saharan trade routes from Marrakech to Timbuktu.
-It’s a quirky space that Mark and I loved.
+It’s a quirky space full of weird knick-knacks which we both loved.

 Have dinner at Snack Grand Atlas (Rue Ibnou Marine).
 Although it may look like any other touristy Moroccan restaurant, once you sit down and start experiencing the friendly service and high-quality food, you will realise it is a cut above.

-Start day 2 at the House of Photography.
+We started day 2 at the House of Photography.
 This great little museum winds its way up the internal staircases of a small riad.
-It’s packed with hundreds of photographs of 19th and 20th-century Marrakech life.
+It’s packed with hundreds of photographs of life in 19th- and 20th-century Marrakech.

 Just around the corner is Ben Youssef Medersa.
 This Koranic school is the most exquisitely decorated building in Marrakech.